seankross/postcards/README.md

 contain your site.
 This folder will contain two important files: an R Markdown document with your site's content, and a sample photo that you should replace.

-If you are not using RStudio, or you do not wish to create a new RStudio project you can create the corresponding template files using the following commands:
+If you are not using RStudio or if you do not wish to create a new RStudio project you can create the corresponding template files using the following
+commands:

 ``` r
 postcards::create_postcard(template = "jolla")